GEO-BON/bon-in-a-box-pipelines/pipelines/Protconn-pipeline/protconn_pipeline.md

 ### Pipeline outputs

-- **ProtConn results:** The pipeline gives a table with several measures
+- **ProtConn results:** the pipeline gives a table with several measures:
   - Unprotected - percentage of study area that is protected
   - ProtConn - percentage of the study area that is protected and connected
   - ProtUnconn - percentage of the study area that is protected and unconnected